-Folding Rear Seat (Kneel Mode) - Mega Cab Models
+Folding Rear Seat (Kneel Mode) - If Equipped

-Both the left and right rear seats can be folded flat (Kneel Mode) and used for carrying cargo.
-Each of the rear seatbacks provide two2 D-rings and each of the rear storage bin lids provide two slotted cutouts.
-Use a cargo tie-down to secure cargo in the cargo carrying area.
+Both the left and right rear seats can be folded flat (kneel mode) and used for carrying cargo.
+Each of the rear seatbacks provide two D-rings and rear storage bin lids with two slotted cutouts.
+Use a cargo tie-downs to secure cargo.